willfaught/willfaught.github.io/content/blog/2015-12-15-the-legendary-study-that-embarrassed-wine-experts-across-the-globe.md

 tags:
 - wine
 - tasting
-title: The Legendary Study That Embarrassed Wine Experts Across the Globe
+title: The Legendary Study That Embarrassed Wine Experts Across The Globe
 ---

 Unsurprisingly, wine tasting is full of shit: